 “Can I convert to Shinto?”
 This is a question I occasionally see online, or the variant “How can I convert to Shinto?”.
-They both seem like reasonable questions: to convert to Christianity you should be baptised and, according to my understanding, you cannot convert to Zoroastrianism, because the existing community will not accept you unless you are born a Zoroastrian.
+They both seem like reasonable questions: to convert to Christianity you should be baptised and there are said to be some religious communities that do not accept converts — you have to be born a member.
 However, neither question really applies to Shinto.

 Shinto is not an identity, it is a group of related activities.
 This may be why there is no word in English for someone who follows Shinto; there is no common word for it in Japanese, either.
 Some very approximate statistics from the UK and Japan also illustrate the difference well.
 About 60% of people in the UK identify as Christian, and about 3% actually go to church.
 On the other hand, about 3% of people in Japan identify as Shinto, and about 60% go to jinja.

 About 10 years ago, Jinja Shinpōsha published a book, Shintō no Iroha, as a general introduction to Shinto.
 It is in a question-and-answer format, and one of the questions is “How do I convert from Buddhism to Shinto?”
 The answer starts by saying that Shinto doesn’t really do conversions.
 There are no ceremonies for it, and because it’s made up of traditional ceremonies and customs, there is nothing like Christianity or Buddhism where you are attached to a particular variety of Shinto.